One API to Help Developers Streamline the Client Onboarding Journey

 Client onboarding within regulated industries can be a very frustrating experience for all parties involved.

 Manual, cumbersome and drawn-out client onboarding processes require multiple communications with the customer to collect and verify different identity documents.
-The result?
-Poor client experience, a high attrition rate, lost revenue and dissatisfied customers

 Today’s developers play an integral role in customer onboarding automation.
 Indeed, it is the responsibility of the developers to turn customer onboarding automation from a mere concept into a working reality that actually enhances the client experience.